 Ned in "Ned and Stacy" thinks of himself like this and usually up is, but eventually comes to feel empathy with Stacy.
 At one point Stacy tells him that he has no compassion for the people in the muffin shop because he cannot imagine being them.
 He then has a dream in which he is ever person in the muffin shop.
 Since he "can't say no to me." he is empathetic and refuses to shut it down.
 Of course this is a huge Jerkass move towards his partner Amanda, Stacy's sister and Ned shows no empathy towards her.

 By the end of Season 4 of Breaking Bad, Walter White has evolved to this point.
 If they aren't a part of his family, they're just acceptable collateral damage.
+This is exemplified in a scene where he tries to assure Jesse how broken up he is about Todd shooting a kid.
+Immediately after, he starts whistling a joyful tune, coincidentally "The Lily of the Valley".
+Jesse is noticeably disturbed by this.

 Todd does this too - everything he does, good or evil, is motivated by business, and not by his own personal feelings.
 It initially seems like he's being nice to Jesse out of sympathy but he is only doing it because Jesse is the only one who can cook good meth.